StegVerse-Labs/continuity-vault-kit/WELCOME.md

 ## One Last Thing

-You are not being enrolled in anything.
+You are not signing up for anything.
 You are not agreeing to anything.

-You are simply keeping your own knowledge in a way that respects your time, your memory, and your future.
+You are simply keeping your own knowledge in a way that respects your time, memory, and future.

 Welcome.